-So, two symbols are used in what follows to show ...
+Two symbols are used in this appendix to show:

-- things that are being planned and will be delivered during the life of the strategy. - things which, at this stage, are more 'imaginative' and may take longer to deliver, or might eventually be in a different form.
+• things that are being planned and will be delivered during the life of the strategy.

+things which, at this stage, are more 'imaginative' and may take longer to deliver, or might eventually be in a different form.

-The fire station watch
+The station Watch Manager

-Asif is a well-established watch manager at a two-pump fire station.
-The members of his watch vary hugely in how much interest they have in ICT and often the tasks that require the use of the computers on the fire station fall to the crew manager as she is the most confident at using it.
+Asif is a well-established Watch Manager at a two-pump fire station.
+The members of his watch vary hugely in how much interest they have in I&T and often the tasks that require the use of the computers on the fire station fall to the Crew Manager as she is the most confident at using it.